Marked length pattern rigidity for arithmetic manifolds: Marked length spectrum rigidity for -cocycles

 The marked length spectrum $\ell$ defines a map from $H^1(\Gamma,X,\bbR)$ to $C(\Gamma)^\bbR$.
 What we have showed so far is that when restricted on $\text{Ker}([i])$, this map is injective.
-The image of this map is mysterious to us.
-We do not know if $\ell$ is injective also.
+The image of this map is mysterious to us. $\ell$ is not injective in general even for geometric boundaries.